-As explained in Section B.7.1, the CPUC and BLM have defined specific projects that have been found to be so closely related to the Proposed Project as to be considered "connected actions" under the National Environmental Policy Act (NEPA).
-Projects that are considered "connected actions" under NEPA (40 C.F.R.
-1508.25(a)(I)) include actions that cannot proceed unless the proposed action occurs first or simultaneously.
+As explained in Section B.7.1, the CPUC and BLM defined in the Draft EIR/EIS several specific projects that have been found to be so closely related to the Proposed Project as to be considered "connected actions" under the National Environmental Policy Act (NEPA) or part of the "whole of the action" under CEQA.
+Projects that are considered "connected actions" under NEPA (40 CFR 1508.25(a)(I)) include actions that cannot proceed unless the proposed action occurs first or simultaneously.
 Table B-22 describes these projects, and explains why each has been found to be "connected."
-Within each discipline's analysis in Sections D.2 through D.21, this EIR/EIS includes both a description of the environmental setting for the connected actions and analysis of the impacts of these actions.
+Within each discipline's analysis in Sections D.2 through D.21, this EIR includes both a description of the environmental setting for the connected actions and analysis of the impacts of these actions.
+Any mitigation for impacts of a connected project would be imposed on that project by the agency having jurisdiction and would not be the responsibility of SCE under the West of Devers Upgrade Project.